DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/FileSystemItem/isDirectory.md

 ---
 ---
 ##### shortDescription
-Specifies whether a file system item is a directory.
+Specifies whether the file system item is a directory.

 ---